JunJie1213855/TensorRTTemplate/README.md

 # or linux
 ./build/fcn
 ```
-more detail code see FCN.cc.
+more detail code see FCN.cc.And Segformer is like this.

 ![alt text](demo/image-1.png)